-Our independent auditors have previously identified material weaknesses and significant deficiencies in our internal controls, and if we are unable to develop, implement and maintain appropriate controls we will not be able to comply with applicable regulatory requirements imposed on reporting companies.
+We have previously identified material weaknesses and significant deficiencies in our internal controls, and if we are unable to develop, implement and maintain appropriate controls we will not be able to comply with applicable regulatory requirements imposed on reporting companies.

-In connection with the audit of our financial statements for the year ended December 31, 2006, our independent registered public accounting firm did not identify any material weaknesses or significant deficiencies in our internal control over financial reporting.
-Although we do not believe we have material weaknesses or significant deficiencies related to our policies and procedures, we have not performed specific tests to determine the effectiveness of key controls within these policies and procedures.
-We intend to monitor those policies and procedures in connection with the establishment of a formally documented system of internal control.
-We are continuing documentation of our internal control processes in order to identify additional areas for improvement as well as in anticipation of our future reporting requirements under the Sarbanes-Oxley Act of 2002.
+Although we do not believe we have material weaknesses or significant deficiencies related to our policies and procedures, we continue to perform specific tests to determine the effectiveness of key controls within these policies and procedures.
+We intend to monitor those policies and procedures in connection with our formally documented system of internal control.